Seattle driver doing 'doughnuts' near Space Needle hits several spectators: report

 CLICK HERE TO GET THE FOX NEWS APP

-Breonna Taylor was accidentally shot by police in her Kentucky home in March during police drug investigation.
-A grand jury on Wednesday declined charge the involved officers with any crimes directly linked to Taylor's death, sparking protests across the country.
+Breonna Taylor was accidentally shot by police in her Kentucky home in March during a police drug investigation.
+A grand jury on Wednesday declined to charge the involved officers with any crimes directly linked to Taylor's death, sparking protests across the country.